Coke, Goldman earnings good enough for Wall Street

 The relatively slight losses amid a worsening economic picture has been credited in part to historic low bond yields and to a vigilant Fed.

-Excitement around Yahoo Inc's (YHOO.O) new chief executive, Marissa Mayer, formerly a top executive at Google (GOOG.O), faded and Yahoo shares slipped 0.3 percent at $15.60 after a 2 percent rise.
+Excitement around Yahoo Inc's new chief executive, Marissa Mayer, formerly a top executive at Google, faded and Yahoo shares slipped 0.3 percent at $15.60 after a 2 percent rise.
 Yahoo has cycled through three CEOs in a year.

 About 6.31 billion shares changed hands on the New York Stock Exchange, the Nasdaq and Amex, compared with the year-to-date daily average of 6.22 billion shares.